I-601 & I-601A PROVISIONAL WAIVER LAWYER

 - Permanent bar: Unlike the previous two, these cannot be waived once they are given

 This bar starts the moment that the illegal immigrant leaves the country.
 Often, they leave the United States to travel to a consulate or embassy to establish U.S. citizenship, but the bar can begin anyway upon the moment of that departure.
 This determination can be unfair and unwarranted.

 What Is a Waiver of Illegal Presence & Am I Eligible?

-The provisional waiver is a type of pardon that is available for certain undocumented immigrants who are parents or spouses of lawful permanent residents or U.S. citizens.
-Specifically, the waiver applies to those who have been residing in the US for several years after an entry without inspection.
-Based upon current laws, undocumented individuals who entered the U.S. without inspections must travel to a U.S. consulate abroad to receiving their green card as their undocumented entry or violation of status prohibits adjustment of status from within the US.
+The provisional waiver is a type of pardon available for certain undocumented immigrants who are parents or spouses of lawful permanent residents or U.S. citizens.
+Specifically, the waiver applies to those residing in the U.S. for several years after entry without inspection.
+Based on current laws, undocumented individuals who entered the U.S. without inspections must travel to a U.S. consulate abroad to receive their green card.
+Their undocumented entry or violation of status prohibits adjustment of status from within the US.

 Am I Eligible for the I-601A Waiver?

 To qualify for either of the waivers, the applicant must establish that their U.S. citizen or lawful permanent resident spouse or parent would experience “extreme hardship” if the applicant was not allowed to return to the U.S. after a trip abroad.
 Note: children are not relatives for the waiver.
 Eligibility for the program is limited to people that meet specific criteria: